 St Monans is another cute fishing village.
 It has a church built in the 14th century by David II.

 Pittenweem might be a small place but it has played an important part in Fife’s history.
-St Fillan’s Cave is where St Fillan, the Patron Saint for the mentally ill spent most of his time writing.
-Story has it that those who were ill would spend the night bound in the cave and if their bound had loosened over night they were no longer sick.
+St Fillan’s Cave is where St Fillan, the Patron Saint of the mentally ill spent most of his time writing.
+Story has it that those who were ill would spend the night bound in the cave and if their bound had loosened overnight they were no longer sick.
 ‘Pittenweem’ actually means ‘place of the cave’.

 Hotels in Pittenweem